-- 1. On the Windows machine on which you wish to install the orchestrator, open a PowerShell window using the "Run as Administrator" option and change to the temporary directory where you placed the installation files. - 2.
-In the PowerShell window, run the following commands to populate a variable with the user credentials for the Keyfactor Command connect service account (see Create Service Accounts for the Universal Orchestrator on page 9) and, if you plan to run the orchestrator as a standard custom service account (rather than the default of Network Service), populate a variable with the user credentials for the Universal Orchestrator service account:
+- 1. On the Windows machine on which you wish to install the orchestrator, open a PowerShell window using the "Run as Administrator" option and change to change to InstallationScripts subdirectory under the temporary directory where you placed the installation files. - 2.
+In the PowerShell window, select from the following commands to run based on the identity provider you're using for Keyfactor Command, the desired orchestrator service accounts, and the desired install experience to prepare for the install. - In these examples, credKeyfactor is used for the Keyfactor Command connect service account that the orchestrator uses to connect to Keyfactor Command and credService is used for the Universal Orchestrator service account that the service runs as.
+Usernames should be given in DOMAIN\username format for Active Directory domain accounts or hostname\username format for local user accounts. - If you're using Active Directory as an identity provider, will be running the service as an Active Directory domain or local account rather than Network Service, and do not want to provide the usernames and passwords in the command, run the following commands to populate a variable with the user credentials for the Keyfactor Command connect service account (see Create Service Accounts for the Universal Orchestrator on page 11) and populate a variable with the user credentials for the Universal Orchestrator service account: